unchartedsoftware/aperture-tiles/docs/src/docs/development/configuration/readme.md

 Once you have generated a tile set from your source data, you should configure and deploy a Tile Server and a Tile Client to make your visual analytic viewable in a web browser.
 The Tile Server serves tiles from your pyramid, while the Tile Client is a simple web client to view those tiles on a map or plot.

-Note that Aperture Tiles supports two types of tile rendering:
+Aperture Tiles supports two types of tile rendering:

 - **Server-side rendering**, in which the Server renders the tiles as image files and passes them on to the Client.
 - **Client-side rendering**, in which the Server passes the tiles as JSON data to the Client, which then renders them directly.